C-Undritz/Pattern-Spiel/TESTING.md

 ---
 ># **USER STORIES TESTING**
-#### The below details how the website meets the requirements of each user story.
-Features of each page that specifically meet these are described and shown in a red box on each screenshot.
+### The below details how the website meets the requirements of each user story.

 * *Be able to easily play the game on any device*
     * Responsive design is employed across all pages to deliver a satisfying UX on mobile, tablet, laptop and large desktop PC displays.
 See screenshot in 'Responsive Design Testing' above.